Andreas-Hum/AlgoStructs.js/readme.md

-# StructAlgo.ts: Data Structures and Algorithms
+# AlgoStructs.ts: Data Structures and Algorithms

 This repository contains implementations of various data structures and algorithms in TypeScript.
 It is intended to be used as a library for beginners to see how data structures are implemented.
 The project is organized into different categories for ease of navigation.